aldur/aldur.github.io/_micros/pipes.md

   $(RUN) bean-extract -f $(INDEX).beancount -e $(INDEX).beancount $(INDEX).import "$(EXPANDED_TARGET)" | tee /tmp/extracted.beancount
 ```

-As you can see, it calls `bean-extract` and then pipes the result to a file.
-On
+It calls `bean-extract` and then pipes the result to a file.
+When this would
-occasions where the process would fail (under the hood, it calls a bunch of
+fail (under the hood, it calls a bunch of Python script that parse the
-Python script that parse the different documents), I'd throw a `breakpoint()`,
+different documents), I'd throw a `breakpoint()`, get into `pdb` and be annoyed
-get into `pdb` and be annoyed by the lack of completion.
+by the lack of completion.

 Other times, I'd run the command directly -- and readline completion would work,
 deepening the mystery.

-It then dawned on me.
-In retrospect, it is obvious, and I should have noticed
+It then dawned on me and in retrospect it is obvious; I should have noticed
-earlier: well-behaved Unix processes will detect that their standard input is
+earlier.
+Well-behaved Unix processes will detect that their standard input is
 not a terminal and disable shell completion (often implemented through GNU
 `readline`).